Bodera/quickCourse_GraphQL/graphql-in-40-minutes/README.md

 ![GraphqQL](https://blog.pusher.com/wp-content/uploads/2018/03/getting-started-with-graphql-in-laravel-graphiql_preview.png)

 You can even look at the `docs` section on the right top corner over the screen of GraphiQL.
 Click on it.
 This action will expand the documentation explorer, where you are able to navigate the different GraphQL schemas that exists in your application.
-At this point you have a single <span style="color:red">query</span> named <span style="color:yellow">SimpleDemonstration</span>, if you click on it you will down a level and see what fields are contemplated, there is only a field <span style="color:blue">message</span> which is a <span style="color:yellow">String</span>.
+At this point you have a single __query__ named SimpleDemonstration, if you click on it you will down a level and see what fields are contemplated, there is only a field __message__ which is a String.

 - - - -

-* Run your first GraphQL query by writing the statement below on GraphiQL before hitting the hotkey `Ctrl`+`Enter` for run the statement.
+- Run your first GraphQL query by writing the statement below on GraphiQL before hitting the hotkey `Ctrl`+`Enter` for run the statement.

 ```qraphql
 query {